3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 *************************************************
 This is a guide for how to use the files here

-Recently, Isaac has added a lot of stuff to the files.
-Hopefully this makes it way easier to use, but it also may cause problems if not documented.
+Recently, Isaac and Alex have changed how to run the post processing.
+It is now much easier and faster.

 *************************************************
 ************         HOW TO RUN      ************